Vanlightly/openmessaging-benchmark-custom/driver-kafka/deploy/apache-kafka/DEPLOYMENT.md

 # How to deploy

-This automation only deploy the clients and assumes you will create a Kafka cluster yourself.

 Due to the age of this automation, some is no longer supported, and some parts do not work on Aple Silicon.
 The deployment is split up into:
 1. Terraform, to provision all the servers, including a server for running Ansible.
 2. Running Ansible from an Ubuntu 20.04 instance inside the VPC.